tonikarttunen/tonikarttunen-com/README.md

 - [ ] Support filtering of blog posts based on category etc.
 - [ ] Support custom CSS and JS in blog posts to enable inline tech demos
 - [ ] Add possibility to add cover images to blog posts (with similar layout as on Medium.com)
-- [ ] Rewrite the projects section so that it fetches the page contents from a REST API.
+- [ ] Rewrite projects section so that it fetches page contents from a REST API.
       At the moment, the page contents are hardcoded in React components.
 Originally, my plan was to design a different layout for each project page and therefore I felt that it was much faster to implement the projects section by simply hardcoding all the page contents